 Course Overview: Behavioral Economics (aka 'Psychology and Economics') is a growing sub-field of economics that incorporates insights from psychology and other social sciences into economics.
-The broad goal of these efforts is to make economic models more realistic and to strengthen their predictive power by incorporating previously neglected features such as self control issues, concerns for others, or aversion to losses.
+The broad goal of these efforts is to make economic models more realistic and to strengthen their predictive power by incorporating previously neglected features such as self-control issues, concerns for others, or aversion to losses.
 This course covers recent advances in behavioral economics by reviewing some of the assumptions made in mainstream economic models, and by discussing how human behavior systematically departs from these assumptions.
 We draw on empirical evidence from psychology and related fields that shed light on preferences, cognition, and behavior.
 Topics include deviations from the standard model in terms of (i) preferences (present bias, reference dependence, and social preferences), (ii) beliefs (overconfidence, projection bias, and attribution bias), and (iii) decision-making (cognition, attention, and framing), as well as (iv) market and policy reactions to such deviations.
 Applications will cover a wide range of fields, including labor and public economics, industrial organization, health economics, finance, and development economics.
 Students participate in surveys and small experiments in class, review evidence from lab and field experiments, and examine how the results can be integrated into existing or novel models.

 Prerequisites.
 As the class is considering deviations from mainstream models of economics, a solid grasp of these models is essential for mastering the material.
 Therefore, 14.01 or an equivalent introductory microeconomics course is a prerequisite for this class.
-If you have not taken 14.01, please talk to me after the first lecture to discuss whether this class is suitable for you.
+If you have not taken 14.01, please talk to the instructors after the first lecture to discuss whether this class is suitable for you.
+Note that the class will also be offered in Fall 2020, so you might consider taking the class then and take an intro econ course before then.

 Reading materials.
 There is no textbook for this course.
 The fairly detailed lecture slides are meant to be self-explanatory, and they are complemented by recitation notes as well as by a set of readings for each class, as specified in the reading list.
-These readings will feature in lectures, quizzes, exams, and problem sets.
-If a reading is marked as required, you are responsible for preparing the paper prior to class, which means reading the abstract, introduction and conclusion (not necessarily the body of the paper), and additional sections of the paper as specified in the reading list.
+These readings will feature in lectures, exams, and problem sets.
+If a reading is marked as required, you are responsible for preparing the paper prior to class, which means reading the sections announces in class, usually abstract, introduction, and selected sections of the paper.